KJ-black/vimrc/README.md

 * [gist-vim](https://github.com/mattn/gist-vim) Easily create gists from Vim using the `:Gist` command
 * [vim-indent-guides](https://github.com/nathanaelkane/vim-indent-guides) Is a plugin for visually displaying indent levels in Vim
 * [editorconfig-vim](https://github.com/editorconfig/editorconfig-vim) EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
+* [NERDCommenter](https://github.com/preservim/nerdcommenter) NERD Commenter helps you to easily comment/uncomment your program code.
+* [tagbar](https://github.com/preservim/tagbar) Tagbar helps you to display all the variables and functions of your program.

 ## Included color schemes